 Tony M. Shelby, age 67.
 Mr. Shelby first became a director in 1971.
 His term will expire in 2011.
 Mr. Shelby, a certified public accountant, is our Executive Vice President of Finance and Chief Financial Officer, a position he has held for more than five years.
-Prior to becoming our Executive Vice President of Finance and Chief Financial Officer, a position with the accounting firm of Arthur Young & Co., a predecessor to Ernst & Young LLP.
+Prior to becoming our Executive Vice President of Finance and Chief Financial Officer, he served as Chief Financial Officer of a subsidiary of the Company and was with the accounting firm of Arthur Young & Co., a predecessor to Ernst & Young LLP.
 Mr. Shelby is a graduate of Oklahoma City University.